SecretSurfSpot/js-events/README.md

 ### Instructions

 - Clone this repo
-- Open `index.html` in your browser and use any of the following 3 calculation options:
+- Navigate to the `index.html` page and open it in your browser
+- Use any of the following 3 calculation options:
   - Square of number
   - Half a number
   - Calculate a percentage